-MOTE: You do not need to install the device security screw unless you want to prevent the module from being easily removed.
+NOTE: You do not need to install the device screw unless you want to secure the module inside the computer for security purposes.

-Your DellTM computer ships with a CD/DVD drive installed in the module bay and a device security screw, which is not installed in the CD/DVD drive but packaged separately.
-When you install a module in the bay, you can install the device security screw to prevent the module from being easily removed.
+Your DellTM computer ships with an optical drive installed in the module bay.
+However, the device screw is not installed in the optical drive but packaged separately.
+When you install your device in the module bay, you can install the device screw.